bitburner-official/bitburner-src/markdown/bitburner.ns.getfilemetadata.md

 RAM cost: 0 GB

 This function returns the metadata associated with the specified file.
+If the file does not exist or the server is offline, returns null.
+It will throw if the path or host is malformed.